messamat/globalEF_testPy/README.md

 Then, to reproduce the spatial formatting of the data, the scripts need to be run in the following order:
 1. downscale_GEFIS.py
 2. format_points.py

+Then execute the following code in R: src/GEFIS_testR/postQAQC_merge_dbversions.R

+And continue with the following workflow:
 3. link_sites_GEFIS.py
 4. link_sites_GRDC.py
 5. link_sites_RiverATLAS.py